iandersonalmeida/book-purchasing-system/README.md

 ##### Microservice Internal Structure
 The codebase for the Catalog microservice is organized into four clear, functional boundaries:

 * **`domain` :** This is the heart of the microservice, containing framework-free Java code.
-It holds the entities, aggregates, and value objects (like `Book`, `BookId`, and `Price`), domain services for stateless business logic, and the abstract repository interfaces (contracts) required by the domain.
+It holds the entities, aggregates, and value objects (like `Book`, `ISBN`, and `Price`), domain services for stateless business logic, and the abstract repository interfaces (contracts) required by the domain.

 * **`presentation` :** Responsible for exposing the microservice to the external world.
 It contains the REST Controllers (e.g., `BookController` using `@RestController`) that receive incoming HTTP traffic, handle request parameters, and map exceptions into clean HTTP responses.